-In this step-by-step tutorial you will learn the importance of keeping your plugins up-to-date, how to safely update and delete plugins from your site, and discover practical plugin management tips if you run multiple WordPress sites.
+In this tutorial you will learn why WordPress plugins need to be kept up-to-date, how to update and delete your WordPress plugins, and practical plugin management tips if you currently run multiple WordPress sites.

 How To Update And Delete WordPress Plugins